アイスランド

 Whales of Iceland

-Europe's largest whale exhibition featuring life-size models of 23 species of whales that inhabit waters around Iceland.
+Europe’s largest whale museum displaying life-size models of 23 whale species found around Iceland.

 Saga Museum

-An experiential museum where you can learn Icelandic history; there is a costume studio where you can dress in Viking attire and take photos.
+A museum where you can learn about Icelandic history through immersive exhibits.
+In the costume studio you can dress in Viking attire and take photos.

 FlyOver Iceland